kvasnyj/Bosch-Hackathon/README.md

 * Sensors
 * Perseption: disnance to the left and right side of road
+* PID control

-* PID control: following in the middle of road
+## Step 1: following in the middle of road